MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

     3. Choose the **Create Warehouse Shipment** action to create warehouse shipment for selected sales order.
     4. Choose the **Release** action to notify the warehouse that the sales shipment is ready for warehouse handling.

-2. Define bins for the item to control where it is put-away
+2. Define bins for the item to control where it's put-away

     1. Choose the ![Lightbulb that opens the Tell Me feature 3.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
     2. Select the *WRB-1000* and then choose the **Bin Contents** action.